 (509) 248-7715 Fax: (509) 453-4319

-Virginia Mason Memorial has been the hospital of choice for patients for nearly a decade—treating more cardiac disorders annually than any other hospital in the Yakima Valley.
-Working with the cardiologists at Yakima Heart Center, they have developed an emergency response team to expedite treatment of patients suffering from heart attack.
+Yakima Valley Memorial has been the hospital of choice for patients for nearly a decade—treating more cardiac disorders annually than any other hospital in the Yakima Valley.
+Our emergency response team expedites treatment of patients suffering from heart attack.
 The team assembles and begins preparations as soon as Emergency Medical personnel alerts the hospital that a patient may be having a heart attack.

 On average, patients suffering a heart attack can have blockages opened within 65 minutes of walking through the door of the hospital.
 The national average is 90 minutes.

 If you think you are having a heart attack or stroke, DO NOT DRIVE!
 Call 911 for transport and immediate medical attention.
 EVERY SECOND COUNTS.
 Emergency Medical Technician (EMT) personnel can relay important medical information to the emergency room so they are prepared and waiting when the ambulance arrives.